 - The round gold pad inside the white rectangle and the smaller square gold pad just above D4 are where the 3V from the lithium memory backup button cell connects to the board

 Click here to go back to my Home Page

-Click this advert, and sign up and you and Brian should both get a free month.
+Click this advert, and sign up and you and Brian should both get a gift card or a free month.